Remember To Explore Bali!

 Duration: 8 hours

 You will be able to get a taste of authentic Balinese cooking and learn to prepare your very own lunch.
-You will start at the local market, later cook with the traditional equipment and techniques and in the end even learn how to make the traditional Hindu offering called “canang” As a newly skilled Balinese chef, you will receive a certificate and recipe so you can taste the Bali even after your return home.
+You will start at the local market, later cook with the traditional equipment and techniques and in the end even learn how to make the traditional Hindu offering called “canang” As a newly skilled Bali chef, you will receive a certificate and recipe so you can keep the Bali taste even after your return home.

 The Culture and history tour includes: